Uninett/Argus-frontend/README.md

 ### Using Docker Compose

 This repository contains a `docker-compose.yml` definition to run all the backend components as services, while the Argus frontend runs directly off the checked out source code using npm.
-To accomplish this, all you need should be:
+If you have Docker Compose on your system, run these commands to get everything up and running:

     export UID
     docker-compose up

 (the `export UID` step is to ensure the Argus frontend container runs using your system UID, so it doesn't produce root-owned files in the mounted source code directory).